zoriankaH/Specular-Models-UE-Test-Project/README.md

  ### NOTE:

-In order to correctly access the content of the packages, upon unpacking move the TwinmotionMaterials directory to the \Content\ directory.
+ - In order to correctly access the content of the packages, upon unpacking move the TwinmotionMaterials directory to the \Content\ directory.
+ - You might have to rebuild the project using IDE

  The following free-to-use packs are used in this project: